topekahoward/OtherTopekaProject/README.md

 # OtherTopekaProject
-Team Collaboration Tools for OtherTopekaProject.org
+Team Collaboration Tools for https://OtherTopekaProject.org

+Basically, this will be used for
+* Issue Tracker
+* Wiki

+You can't directly edit the website from this github repository/project.
+But Howard monitors this regularly.